Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

 since otherwise the corresponding tt-spectra are disjoint by Lemma \ref{main intersection} (i).
-We may furthermore assume $\Phi_\ecal P$ is birational by shifting since shifts act trivially on the triangular spectrum.
-Then, we can glue $\spec_{\tens_{X_1,\eta_1}} \cal T$ and $\spec_{\tens_{X_2,\eta_2}} \cal T$ to a scheme along $U$ by the canonical automorphism $\eta_2 \circ \phi_\ecal P \circ \eta_1\inv$ given in Lemma \ref{main intersection} (ii).
-Note those canonical automorphisms satisfy the cocycle conditions over any triple intersection since the birational maps associated to the corresponding birational equivalences satisfy the cocycle conditions by noting that they are constructed via fiber products of canonical diagrams (Construction \ref{canonical open}).
-Therefore, we see locally ringed spaces of the form $\spec_{\tens_{X,\eta}}\cal T$ can be glued to give a desired locally ringed space structure on $\spec^\fm \cal T$.
+We may furthermore assume $\Phi$ is birational by shifting since shifts induces the identity in each spectrum (by Lemma \ref{class alg result}) and commutes with equivalences.
+Then, we can glue $\spec_{\tens_{X_1,\eta_1,\eta_1\inv}} \cal T$ and $\spec_{\tens_{X_2,\eta_2,\eta_2\inv}} \cal T$ to a scheme along $U$ by the canonical automorphism $\eta_2 \circ \phi_\Phi \circ \eta_1\inv$ given in Lemma \ref{main intersection} (ii).
+Note those canonical automorphisms satisfy the cocycle conditions over any triple intersection since the birational maps associated to the corresponding birational equivalences satisfy the cocycle conditions by Lemma \ref{cocycle} (ii).
+Therefore, we see locally ringed spaces of the form $\spec_{\tens_{X,\eta,\eta\inv}}\cal T$ can be glued to give a desired locally ringed space structure on $\spec^\fm \cal T$.

 Now, since $\spec^\fm \cal T$ admits an open cover by spaces of the form $\spec_{\tens_{X,\eta}} \iso X$ and each $X \in \FM \cal T$ has same dimension $n$ (e.g. \cite{Kawamata2002DEquivalenceAK}*{Theorem 1.4}), we see that